How to draw husband’s heart

 One way to bond with your husband (and your children) is to share fun, wacky, or unique times together.
 When we laugh together, we bond.
 When we share a silly or wacky moment together with others, then we bond.
 When we share a unique adventure or event, we bond.
 Sharing those fun moments brings a smile to our face….and that smile is very healing for relationships!
 In fact, the Bible says in Proverbs 17:22 “A cheerful heart is good medicine.”

 To obtain this good “medicine” for your marriage and your family, you need to be intentional.
 Get out your calendar and make a note at least every other month to plan a special, wacky, or unique event!
-Let me give you some examples of things our family has done together.
+Let me give you some examples of things our family has done together in the past.

 We have all dressed up in our PJs and gone to Dairy Queen for ice cream.
 We have hosted costume theme parties where the entire family gets dressed up and comes together for dinner.
 We have had dinner with a “lights out” theme, where we could use no appliances for cooking and we had to eat by candlelight.
 We did a caveman dinner where all the food had to be eaten without utensils, even pork ‘n beans!!
 Be creative.
 Be silly.
 Laugh.
 You will bond and create warm memories.